 Their compatibility with larger, heavier doors makes them better suited for high-traffic areas like offices, retail spaces, or public buildings.

-1/4 vs 5/8 Radius Hinge: How to Identify Which Type You Need
+1/4 vs 5/8 Radius Hinge: How to Measure Hinge Radius and Know Which One You Need?

 To determine whether you need a 1/4″ or 5/8″ radius hinge, follow these steps: